jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Regardless of the developer’s flexibility in shaping the public API declaration, the tests still serve as reference model documentation to the user demonstrating how to access those public APIs.
 This is why I like to keep the Given, When and Then portions of my tests as separate sections within the test.
 The tests serve as a reference model documenting how the SUT is accessed through its public API methods.
 If written with the intent of being documentation, then tests can also provide additional context for the public API methods.

-Unlike more traditional documentation, which sometimes does not work, tests as documentation are guaranteed to work.
+Unlike more traditional reference model documentation, which sometimes does not work, tests as documentation are guaranteed to work.

 # Tests Explore, Discover and Document Legacy Code
 All the benefits above are based upon the assumption that tests specify behavior which shapes the implementation.

 But what about legacy code?
 There’s a good chance that legacy code:
-* Has been around for a long time.
+* Has been around for a long time
-* Has few or no automated tests.
+* Has few or no automated tests
-* Was designed and written by someone who is long gone.
+* Was designed and written by someone who is long gone
-* Is full of cruft and technical debt obscuring its behaviors and invariants.
+* Is full of cruft and technical debt obscuring its behaviors and invariants
-* Is critical for the business and responsible for our paychecks.
+* Is critical for the business and responsible for our paychecks

 Most developers shutter when plunged into legacy code for the reasons listed above.
 I will address legacy code soon (future blog TBD).
 While we can’t practice TDD as defined with legacy code that’s missing tests, we can use automated tests to explore, discover and document the behavior that lies within the legacy code.